Paramount misses quarterly revenue estimate, but streaming grows - NewsBreak

 Paramount misses quarterly revenue estimate, but streaming grows

-May 3 (Reuters) - Paramount Global (PARA.O) reported forecast-missing quarterly revenue on Tuesday that sent its shares down 6%, but the media giant still added millions of streaming subscribers.
+(Reuters) -Paramount Global reported forecast-missing quarterly revenue on Tuesday that sent its shares down 6%, but the media giant still added millions of streaming subscribers.

 Total revenue fell about 1% to $7.33 billion in the first quarter, below analysts’ estimates of $7.38 billion, according to IBES data from Refinitiv.

-Paramount said revenue in its TV media segment, its highest revenue generator, fell 6% compared to last year when CBS' broadcast of Super Bowl LV - a championship this year carried by Comcast Corp (CMCSA.O)-owned NBC - brought more viewers and ad revenue.
+Paramount said revenue in its TV media segment, its highest revenue generator, fell 6% compared to last year when CBS’ broadcast of Super Bowl LV - a championship this year carried by Comcast Corp-owned NBC - brought more viewers and ad revenue.

 “We see risk to potentially saturated and highly competitive streaming-addressable markets in both the U.S. and overseas,” wrote CFRA analyst Kenneth Leon in a note on Tuesday.